aryansrivvv/Neural-Distinguisher-for-Simon-32-64-Cipher/README.md

 | **7 Rounds** | Multi-Differential | **55.34%** |  Signal Dilution |
 | **8 Rounds** | Single-Differential | **50.21%** |  Secure (Limit Reached) |

+###Key Findings
-###Key Findings1. **Breaking 7 Rounds:** The Basic Neural Distinguisher successfully identified non-random patterns in the ciphertext up to 7 rounds with >60% accuracy.
+1. **Breaking 7 Rounds:** The Basic Neural Distinguisher successfully identified non-random patterns in the ciphertext up to 7 rounds with >60% accuracy.
 2. **Signal Dilution:** At 7 rounds, the **Multi-Differential** approach yielded lower accuracy (55%) compared to the **Single-Differential** approach (60%).
 This suggests that mixing a strong differential (`0x40`) with a weaker one (`0x8010`) at this specific round count diluted the training signal, rather than enhancing it.

+## References
-##📜 References1. **Yuan, X. & Wang, Q.** (2025). *A Multi-Differential Approach to Enhance Related-Key Neural Distinguishers*.
+1. **Yuan, X. & Wang, Q.** (2025). *A Multi-Differential Approach to Enhance Related-Key Neural Distinguishers*.
 The Computer Journal.
 2. **Lu, J., et al.** (2024). *Improved (related-key) differential-based neural distinguishers for SIMON and SIMECK block ciphers*.
 The Computer Journal.
 3. **Gohr, A.** (2019). *Improving attacks on round-reduced speck32/64 using deep learning*.
 CRYPTO 2019.

 ---